 The God of the Bible is holy, loving and just.
 Are not these the very attributes that God ought to have if He exists?
-Men want an ethical Being as the Creator and Governor of the universe, b.
-The Doctrine of Man.
+Men want an ethical Being as the Creator and Governor of the universe.

 He cares for His creation, and especially for the rational and sentient beings He has brought into existence.
 He is merciful to them, yet just in His requirements.
 Is not that the kind of a God whom men can love, and at the same time respect?